fandco-public/ProductTestsAndResults/ExportYourGoogleCalendar.md

 #### ANSWER

 When language button is clicked pop-up warning to user that changing the language will lose the user's unsaved work.
+A warning dialog has been inserted, confirming from user that he wants to continue with it.

 ## kamran1400aw - 20230918